Get Involved

 Volunteer

-If you are interested in volunteering or would like to learn more, please fill out our volunteer form.
-You may also contact TCF Volunteer Coordinator, Erin Phillips at erin@thecloudfoundation.org
+If you are interested in volunteering with TCF or would like to learn more, please fill out our volunteer form.
+You may also contact TCF Executive Director, Kerry Ferguson, at kerry@thecloudfoundation.org

 Volunteer.jpg